 “First-light” image of Jupiter following the installation of the Orion Optics UK OMC200 instrument.
 The difference in relative size of the image disc is a consequence of the larger focal ratio of the OMC200 (f/20) compared to that of the 180 mm Maksutov (f/17).

 Jupiter will reach opposition with the Earth (essentially its closest approach for the year) on 09 May 2018.
 Jupiter is large enough that it should provide excellent views for several months on either side of opposition.
-As new images are acquired this Spring, they will be posted here.
+As new images are acquired, starting this Spring, they will be posted here.
+Although it would be nice if all of the images were of very high quality, in the real world they will range from a very few fine images to a larger number that are distinctly mediocre, primarily due to variations in “seeing” on the various dates.

 The Hogsback 2018 Florida Expedition